-The role of the speech-language pathologist is to assess the ALS patient’s speech and communication skills, implement strategies to enhance communication, provide patient/family and assure that ALS patients can express their feelings, thoughts, and needs.
-If there is muscle weakness in the lips, tongue, or palate, the patient may not be able to move their mouth precisely or fast enough, which results in slurred speech.
+The role of the speech-language pathologist is to assess speech and communication skills, implement strategies to enhance communication, and assure that persons with ALS can express their feelings, thoughts, and needs.
 Instruction in the use of compensatory strategies (such as slowing the rate of speech, separating the syllables, and over-enunciating the speech sounds) can be helpful.
 These strategies can also be augmented by communication devices such as magic writing slates, alphabet boards, picture boards, eye scanning boards, electronic devices with voice output, and even high-tech computerized devices.
 Our sleep-language pathologists will also conduct swallowing evaluations and offer safe swallowing strategies and suggestions.

-The role of the social worker is to assess the impact of recent physical, emotional, and financial changes in the patient with ALS and how the patient and family are coping.
-Current and future needs are addressed, as well as the personal and community resources that may be available to help meet those needs.
+The role of the social worker is to assess the impact of recent physical, emotional, and financial changes in persons with ALS and the family unit and how the patient and family are coping.
+Current and future needs are addressed and suggestions for community resources are provided.

 The role of the respiratory therapist is to obtain measurements of respiratory function and instruct the ALS patient and family in the use of therapeutic measures such as breathing exercises and assistive coughing and in the use of equipment such as a breathing tube.